 Musculoskeletal claims remain the most common reason for workplace absence, often arising from sporting injuries and accidents often needing several weeks to make a full recovery and return to work.
 There has been a welcome reduction in claims due to COVID-19 as we emerge from the pandemic.

-Most of our members continue to elect to use our digital claim service, with almost 40% responding within 48 hours.
 We continue to signpost our members to the valuable support services provided by our HealthWise app, which experienced a 48% increase in usage from income protection members last year.”

 Notes to Editors

 T: +44 (0)7855 689 302